 Accommodation in Cape Town

-I was based in one of the charming cottages in Waterkant, the perfect, and quite safe, base for exploring the ocean front, the city and the hinterlands.
+I have on several occasions stayed in one of the charming cottages in Waterkant, the perfect, and quite safe, base for exploring the ocean front, the city and the hinterlands.

 Both cottages are managed by De Waterkant Cottages.